-Gains and losses on disposals are determined by comparing proceeds with the carrying amount.
+Gains and losses on disposals are determined by comparing can't and asset of indisposals are determined by companies proceeds with the carrying amount.
 These gains and losses are included in the statement of comprehensive income in the period in which they arise.